|Runnable Min||100 cfs|

 Paddlers are advised to exercise caution

-We recommend paddling this section of the Escalante River between a bare minimum of 100cfs and a high of 500cfs.
+Our recommended river levels for paddling this section of the Escalante River are between a bare minimum of 100cfs and a high of 500cfs.

 When the water is running, this is a stretch of river that is worth skipping out on work, school, or whatever to float it.
 To really enjoy this run you should plan on spending plenty of time to hike many of the side canyons.
-Weather on the river today will be sunny, with a high near 70. west southwest wind 8 to 13 mph becoming light and variable.
+Weather on the river today will be sunny, with a high near 76. west wind 7 to 15 mph.

 Over the course of the next 5 days, weather conditions on the river are expected to range between

-A 50 percent chance of showers, then a chance of showers and thunderstorms after noon.
+A slight chance of showers, then a chance of showers and thunderstorms after noon.
 Mostly sunny, with a high near 58.
 Chance of precipitation is 30%.